aridantang/VirtueSign/README.md

 ====
 Augmented reality application based on android to learn how to use sign language.
 Made with Unity.

-Obviously you need to print set of card with marker.
+Obviously you need to print set of card with marker which i have include in AR Marker folder

 ## Development
 This project is discontinued as it was done for my thesis.